tom1209/Family-Health-Share/readme.txt

 TODO (ShortTerm)
 -meteor remove insecure
--Home Page, About Page, Login Page
--MongoDB
+-For MongoDB I need to create the database, and sync it to the login function -MongoDB
 -User Login
--Registration pages
--May have to redo Login, might not be able to use the default library I was using -Look up collection helpers and collection hooks
+-Look up collection helpers and collection hooks

+DONE
+-Home Page, About Page, Login Page, Register Page